-Digital technology in Year 7 is about learning about cyber safe practices and digital citizenship.
+Digital technology in Year 7 introduces students to cyber safe practices and digital citizenship.
 This unit covers vector and pixel art which are explored through a series of activities that allow students to show off their creative talents and understanding of the tools and workflows used in both styles of digital art.
-Students will learn about the various functions of websites and plan and develop their own site in response to a social issue.
+Students will learn about the various functions of websites to plan and develop their own site in response to a social issue.

-Students will Investigate how digital systems represent text, image and sound data in a binary number.
+Students will investigate how digital systems represent text, image and sound data in a binary number.
 Students will use design algorithms such as flowcharts when they design products to display and manipulate information within a spreadsheet.
-Using simple programming language, students will use Coding to program a Robot.
+Using simple programming language, students will program a progress bar for a presentation using basic coding and create an automated editing program with code.
 The finished output will be evaluated critically.